Gravastars on the brane with a timelike extra dimension: Introduction

-In the standard MM construction, the interior region is modeled as a vacuum condensate characterized by the EOS $p=-\rho$, which is mathematically equivalent to a cosmological constant and generates a repulsive gravitational effect.
+The gravastar model thus emerges as a non-singular endpoint of gravitational collapse, designed specifically to eliminate the central curvature singularity that plagues classical black hole solutions~\cite{Mazur1}.
+In the simplest Schwarzschild black hole scenario, the event horizon is a null hypersurface across which physical quantities remain finite, allowing infalling observers to cross it smoothly.
+However, whether such analytic continuation remains valid once quantum effects are properly taken into account remains an open question.
+Motivated by this uncertainty, the classical event horizon was replaced by a thin shell separating distinct interior and exterior phases~\cite{Mazur2}.
+In the standard gravastar construction, the interior region is modeled as a vacuum condensate characterized by the equation of state ($p=-\rho$), which is mathematically equivalent to a cosmological constant and generates a repulsive gravitational effect.
 Although this EOS violates the strong energy condition (SEC), $\rho+3p\geq0$, it still satisfies the null energy condition (NEC), $p+\rho\geq0$.
 Since violation of the NEC is a key ingredient in the Hawking–Penrose singularity theorems~\cite{HP}, it is not immediately obvious that this alone is sufficient to prevent singularity formation.
 Nevertheless, the violation of the SEC introduces repulsive effects that can significantly alter the collapse dynamics.
-To incorporate quantum considerations more fully, following Chapline’s arguments~\cite{Chapline1,Chapline2}, the horizon is treated as a locus of quantum phase transition, supported by an interior that violates the SEC and allows for a rearrangement of the vacuum state~\cite{Gliner}.
+To incorporate quantum considerations more fully, the horizon is treated as a locus of quantum phase transition, supported by an interior that violates the SEC and allows for a rearrangement of the vacuum state~\cite{Gliner}.
 The resulting configuration consists of a gravitational BEC core stabilized by an ultra-dense thin shell of stiff matter obeying $p=\rho$~\cite{Zeldo1,Zeldo2}.
-Comprehensive reviews of the gravastar paradigm can be found in~\cite{RS1}.
+Comprehensive reviews of the gravastar paradigm can be found in Ref.~\cite{RS1}.